-(3) Procedures and timeframes for the Commission to act on a request for a COC shall be established in the Commission’s regulations.
+(3) Within twenty-one (21) days of the receipt of a request for a COC to the Commission, the Commission shall either:

+a.
+Issue a COC for the entire project managed under the OOC;

+b.
+Issue a COC for portions of the project managed under the OOC; or

+c.
+If the Commission determines that, after review and inspection, that the proposed work has not been done in compliance with the corresponding OOC, the Commission may refuse to issue a COC.
+Said refusal shall be in writing and shall specify the reasons for denial.

-(4) The Commission in an appropriate case may combine the issuance of a COC under the Bylaw with the COC issued under the Wetlands Protection Act and regulations.
+(4) The Commission in an appropriate case may combine the issuance of a COC under the Bylaw with the COC issued under the Act or the Act’s regulations.

 18.04.140: Regulations

 (1) After public notice and hearing(s), the Commission shall promulgate regulations to effectuate the purposes of this Bylaw.
 Failure by the Commission to promulgate such regulations or a legal declaration of their invalidity by a court of law shall not act to suspend or invalidate this Bylaw.
-At a minimum these regulations shall reiterate the terms defined in this Bylaw, define additional terms not inconsistent with the Bylaw, impose filing and consultant fees, and establish performance standards for work within Buffer Zone and Wetland Resource Areas.
+At a minimum these regulations shall reiterate the terms defined in this Bylaw, define additional terms not inconsistent with the Bylaw, impose filing and consultant fees, and establish performance standards for work within Buffer Zone and Resource Areas.

 18.04.150: Enforcement

-(1) No person shall remove, fill, dredge, build upon, degrade, or otherwise alter resource areas protected by this Bylaw, or cause, suffer, or allow such activity, or leave in place unauthorized fill, or otherwise fail to restore illegally altered land to its original condition, or fail to comply with a permit or an enforcement order issued pursuant to this Bylaw.
+(1) No person shall remove, fill, dredge, build upon, degrade, or otherwise alter Resource Areas protected by this Bylaw, or cause, suffer, or allow such activity, or leave in place unauthorized fill, or otherwise fail to restore illegally altered land to its original condition, or fail to comply with a permit or an enforcement order issued pursuant to this Bylaw.

-(2) The Conservation Commission, its agents, officers, and employees shall have authority to enter upon privately owned land for the purpose of performing their duties under this Bylaw and may make or cause to be made such examinations, surveys, or sampling as the Commission deems necessary, subject to the constitutions and laws of the United States and the Commonwealth.
+(2) The Commission, its agents, officers, and employees shall have authority to enter upon privately owned land for the purpose of performing their duties under this Bylaw and may make or cause to be made such examinations, surveys, or sampling as the Commission deems necessary, subject to the constitutions and laws of the United States and the Commonwealth.

-(3) The Commission shall have authority to enforce this Bylaw, its regulations, and permits issued thereunder by letters, phone calls, electronic communication and other informal methods, violation notices, non-criminal citations under G.L.
+(3) The Commission shall have authority to enforce this Bylaw, its regulations, and permits issued thereunder by letters, phone calls, electronic communication and other informal methods, violation notices, non-criminal citations under M.G.L.
 Ch.
 40 §21D, and civil and criminal court actions, including those seeking the imposition of municipal liens.
 Any person who violates provisions of this Bylaw may be ordered to restore the property to its original condition and take other action deemed necessary to remedy such violations, or may be fined, or both.

 (4) Upon written request of the Commission, the Board of Selectmen, Town Manager and Town Counsel, may take legal action for enforcement under civil law.